weldtrailclaim/mbf-flipper-skyblock/README.md

 ## 🚀 Overview
 MBF is a high-performance Hypixel Skyblock QOL bot focused entirely on **Bazaar flipping automation**.
 Unlike traditional Auction House macros or Forge/Fabric mods, MBF is built on **Mineflayer**, operating as a lightweight, headless client.

-This architecture allows for 24/7 uptime, incredibly low resource consumption, and remote management through a clean Web Dashboard—making your flipping workflow cleaner and significantly reducing risk.
+This architecture allows for 24/7 uptime, incredibly low resource consumption, and remote management through a clean Web Dashboard-making your flipping workflow cleaner and significantly reducing risk.

 ## ✨ Key Features
 * **Headless Architecture:** Built on Mineflayer, requiring no heavy Minecraft client to run.